haosulab/ManiSkill/docs/source/user_guide/demos/index.md

 ---
 ```

-This task also uses a feature unique to ManiSkill/SAPIEN where you can retrieve object-pair contact impulses/forces, in addition to object net contact forces.

 To quickly demo tasks that support simulating different objects and articulations (with different dofs) across parallel environments see the [GPU Simulation section](#gpu-simulation)

 <!--